-Debtors are permitted access to their file and a free credit report once a year.
+Debtors have permission to access their files and a free credit report once a year.

 Student loan debt has skyrocketed past credit card debt in the United States.
-Mortgage debt is the only debt category with a higher amount owed compared to student loan debt.
+Mortgage debt is the only debt category with a higher amount in debt compared to student loan debt.
 According to one source, over 44 million individuals owe a combined $1.5 trillion in student loan debt.
 Graduates in 2017 owed an average of $40,000 in student loans.
 Most students spend over 19 years paying off loans they received for their college education.
-Sadly, almost 40 percent of borrowers are expected to default on their student loans by 2023.
-When you consider that most student loan debt is not dischargeable in a bankruptcy case, it is difficult to comprehend what a borrower should do if he or she cannot afford student loan payments.
+Sadly, almost 40 percent of borrowers are looking forward to defaulting on their student loans by 2023.
+When student loan debt is not dischargeable in a bankruptcy case, it is difficult to comprehend what a borrower should do if s/he can’t afford student loan payments.

 Student Loans Be Discharged In Bankruptcy

-While most student loans are not eligible for a bankruptcy discharge, some debtors may qualify for a discharge of student loans.
+Most student loans are not eligible for a bankruptcy discharge.
+Some debtors may qualify for a discharge of student loans.
 However, debtors must meet strict eligibility requirements to discharge student loans in bankruptcy.
-The court must determine that the debtor will experience an undue hardship if the debtor is required to repay the student loans.
+Moreover, the court must determine that debtor will experience undue hardship if the debtor requires to repay the student loans.

 In February 2018, The Education Department announced that it would be reviewing the requirements for determining if a debtor qualifies for a bankruptcy discharge of student loan debt.
 Until the federal government changes the standards, the bankruptcy courts continue to apply the Brunner Test to determine if a debtor qualifies for a student loan discharge in Chapter 7.